Moms: Nurturing your baby, nurturing your brain

 Help your little one learn about identity, belonging and consent

 Learning about identity, belonging and consent - and knowing which adults are “safe” - can help young children deal with life challenges more easily.
-Early childhood development specialist Mariy Payne explains how the edutainment television show ‘Takalani Sesame’ equips littles ones in a playful way.
+Early childhood development specialist Mari Payne explains how the edutainment television show ‘Takalani Sesame’ equips littles ones in a playful way.
 She suggests fun activities for parents, teachers and caregivers.
 Sponsored content.

 How birth can shape a brain-body system geared towards resilience